Sarosim/2048/README.md

 ## Defensive testing - MEG ATIRNI + BELEIRNI

 I tested unexpected user behaviour - tried to misbehave.
-One of the interesting findings was that pressing arrow buttons very fast resulted in starting moves before the previous move has finished, therefore game tile elements got undefined position styles ('gt-position-style-undefined-undefined'), therefore were positioned off-grid.
-I introduced a 'readyStatus' boolean to practically switch off listening to user input whilest animating tile moves.
+This is how I found the bug of pressing arrow buttons very fast resulted in starting moves before the previous move has finished.
+Even though I eliminated it by checking ready status, when the gameboard is full of tiles and the quick keystrokes are continued, a tile appeared off-grid: tile element was generated with undefined position style
+('gt-position-style-undefined-undefined'), therefore were positioned off-grid.
+I'm simply deleting the tiles with erroneous position classes as soon as they are created.

 # Deployment